jhoule86/fastapi_sandbox/README.md

 ## Running

-Use the run script for your platform (**make sure you are using your virtual python environment where fastapi is installed!**):
+Use the run script for your platform (**make sure you are using your virtual python environment where fastapi is installed.** You may need to update the execution path!):
 * Unix: [run.sh](run.sh)
 * Windows: [run.cmd](run.cmd)